bjklab/philly-holiday-covid-R_t/README.md

 predict COVID-19 case incidence</a> based on an estimate of the instantaneous reproduction number (R).

-This week, COVID-19 cases have continued to rise locally (4119 observed cases on December 28, 2021), in contrast to the CPL model’s predicted peak of 680 cases/day.
+This week, COVID-19 cases have continued to rise in Philadelphia, Pennsylvania (4119 observed cases on December 28, 2021), in contrast to the CPL model’s predicted peak of 680 cases/day.
 I wanted to understand how <b>case backfill</b>, the process of updating COVID-19 daily case counts for up to a week after the initial daily case counts are recorded, might impact estimates of the COVID-19 reproductive number (R<sub>t</sub>) and predictions of future COVID-19 incidence based on R<sub>t</sub>.
 During the winter holiday season, short staffing may result in data entry and transfer delays that
 <a href="https://www.nytimes.com/interactive/2021/11/22/us/covid-data-holiday-averages.html">increase
 the impact of case backfill</a>.
 To understand the <b>holiday backfill effect</b>, I compared the COVID-19 case data available for